msfidelis/kubedump/README.md

 ## Using Config Files

-You can use `dump-file` command with yaml file configuration to automate dumps between a lot of namespaces at same time.
+You can use `dump-file` and `restore-file` command with yaml file configuration to automate dumps between a lot of namespaces at same time.

 You can create a `kubedump-file.yaml` example like this: